matthew-tfs/mjcb.io/content/blog/00043-freedos-13-released.md

 ## FreeDOS ##

-FreeDOS is a free Operating System that is a clone of the MS-DOS Operating System.
+FreeDOS is a free operating system that is a clone of the MS-DOS operating system.
 It is an Open Source project that has been actively developed for almost 30 years, and it is intended to be a drop-in replacement for MS-DOS.
 The idea is that if a computer supports MS-DOS, then there should be zero issues with using FreeDOS in it's place.

 I have used FreeDOS several times over the last 10 years, the first time was on an old MS-DOS system in a manufacturing plant while I was working at an MSP.
 That particular system was attached to a large CNC machine and had been running MS-DOS 6.22 since the late 1990's.
 It had no networking and people who wanted to use it would occasionally load files from a floppy disk to use it.

 Eventually the system failed due to a power issue which damaged it beyond repair.
-The replacement device from the vendor did not come with an Operating System, it did not have a floppy drive or CD-ROM drive, and I did not have any of the original installation disks as they were long gone.
+The replacement device from the vendor did not come with an operating system, it did not have a floppy drive or CD-ROM drive, and I did not have any of the original installation disks as they were long gone.
 All I had to work with was the data on the old hard drive, and two USB ports on the new device.
 I decided to use FreeDOS instead of MS-DOS, as I was able to quickly install it using USB.
 I was able to bring over the custom software from the old hard drive using an IDE to USB converter, and the CNC machine was able to continue running just like it was before.
 This was back in 2012, and as far as I know it is still in operation to this day.

 I also purchased several computers from Dell that gave me the option of shipping with FreeDOS instead of Windows.
 This was back before Dell would ship Linux as an option, but they had to ship the computer with "something" on the hard drive for it to leave the factory.